-First of all, I have to deal with fire !
+First, I had to deal with fire !

 Well, Whatever parameters I was using the laser cutter always wanted to burn things to hell.
 I tryed for hours to figure out what’s mistake I was doing… I remember that We moved the laser cutter from a building to another a few weeks ago.
 So I checked the whole installation…